Middleware

 }

-const cacheKey = interaction.http.request.path
+const cacheKey = wire.http.request.path

 const cached = await cache.get(cacheKey)